MayamaTakeshi/mrcp_client/README.md

   vim config/default.js # ajdust parameters as necessary (minimally, set the local_ip)
 ```

+## Testing

-Then you can test by using either:
+You can test by using either:
 ```
   node speechsynth_client.js
 ```